yorkmuseumstrust/digital/docs/support/who-are-razorblue.md

 ### Good to know:
 - You don't need to check with your line manager before contacting Razorblue.
 - You don't need to copy in YMT Digital colleagues when contacting Razorblue.
-If they need to check an issue with YMT, Razorblue will contact your Digital colleagues e.g. to check permissions for change of access.
+If they need to check an issue with YMT, Razorblue will contact your Digital colleagues e.g. to check permission for change of access.
-Your Digital colleagues can check the Razorblue system to view current issues raised and their progress.
+- Your Digital colleagues can check the Razorblue system to view current issues raised and their progress.